 He was the first Director of Clinical Governance appointed in Australia, is Regional editor of International Journal of Health Governance, was a member of the Area Executive Team and Director of Cancer Services, Hunter New England and then at St Vincent's & Mater Health Sydney and Director of the Kinghorn Cancer Centre and is a member of the NSW Medical Board.

-He was the heavily involved in the development of the Kinghorn Cancer Centre, including philanthropic fund raising.
+He was heavily involved in the development of the Kinghorn Cancer Centre, including philanthropic fund raising.
 Prior to his return to Australia in 1997, he was Director of the Breast Unit at St Mary's Hospital, London, where he received the Hewlett Packard prize for innovation for establishing a one-stop breast service and was Director of the St Mary's Hospital Day Surgery Unit, where he introduced a 'See and Treat' one stop service.

 His clinical interests include cancer genetics, being Founder Director of the Hunter New England Family Cancer Service.
 He conducts cancer genetics clinics at St Vincent's Hospital and in rural and regional NSW.